din0s/din0s/README.md

 [![langs](https://github-readme-stats.vercel.app/api/top-langs/?username=din0s&layout=compact&hide_title=true&theme=dark&langs_count=8&hide=scss,css,html)](https://github.com/anuraghazra/github-readme-stats) -->

-Don't hesitate to contact me if you have a neat idea that might be relevant to my interests!
+If you're intrigued by a challenging idea that aligns with my interests, or if you're curious about my work at Zeta Alpha, feel free to reach out!

 <!--
 **din0s/din0s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.